hci-deadlines/hci-deadlines/README.md

 # ⛔️ DEPRECATED : No longer maintained / looking for new maintainer

-If interested in maintaining this erpository, please contact the owner [here](https://make.kaist.ac.kr/contact).
+If interested in maintaining this repository, please contact the owner [here](https://make.kaist.ac.kr/contact).

 ## HCI Deadlines